matthewgdv/namespace/README.md

 constants.RETRY_ATTEMPTS == 6  # True
 ```

-At this point you're probably asking yourself something along the lines of 'So how is this any different from:
+At this point you're probably asking yourself something along the lines of 'So how is this any different from:'

 ```python
 class Constants: